derthadams/IMDb-to-neo4j/README.md

     Number of rows to skip:

-Chrome will launch and the script will log in to your IMDb account and take you to the IMDb home page.
-At this point, sometimes IMDb will give you a CAPTCHA to complete.
+After you enter the number of rows the script will launch Chrome, log in to your IMDb account and load the IMDb home page.

+In the console, you'll see

+    Hit enter to continue:

+Sometimes IMDb gives you a CAPTCHA challenge after you've logged in, so this pause allows you time to complete it.

 <a name="chrome"></a>
-At this point it's a good idea to turn off Javascript and images, which will greatly speed up scraping.
+Before moving on it's also a good idea to turn off Javascript and image loading, which will greatly speed up the scraping process.
 Go to Chrome -> Preferences -> Privacy and Security -> Site Settings and turn off the options for Javascript and Images.

-At first I tried disabling Javascript and images automatically in the initial WebDriver settings, but since any CAPTCHA you receive will require both of those to be turned on, it's unfortunately necessary to turn them off manually.
+At first I tried disabling Javascript and images programmatically in the initial WebDriver settings, but since any CAPTCHA you receive will require both of those to be turned on, it's unfortunately necessary to turn them off manually after logging in.

-In the console, you'll see

-    Hit enter to continue:

-Hit enter and you'll be prompted for the file path of the person list csv
+When you're ready to continue, hit enter and you'll be prompted for the file path of the person list csv

     File path of the Person List: